-Country music artist Gary TY England enters the U.S. Senate race with a blunt promise of never becoming a politician.
+Country music artist Gary Ty England enters the U.S. Senate race with a blunt promise of never becoming a politician.

 Years into a legitimate music career, record deals with RCA and Capitol, stages shared with one of the biggest names in country music, England chose his family over the road.
 No more missed birthdays.
 No more holidays on a tour bus.
 He came home to Oklahoma, and he stayed.
 Now he's running for Senate for the same reason he came home: because what matters most deserves someone fighting for it.

-England's platform is built on four pillars - jobs, border security, fiscal responsibility, and honest communication with the people who sent him there.
-On the border, he isn't satisfied with executive orders that can be reversed the moment the White House changes hands.
-"We need to codify our immigration laws.
-We need to make it so that it doesn't just come undone with the next president."
+England's platform is built on key pillars - Oklahoma jobs, , election integrity, border security, fiscal responsibility, and honest communication with the people who sent him there.
+In the voting booth and on the border, he isn't satisfied with executive orders that can be reversed the moment the White House changes hands.
+"We need to codify our election and immigration laws.
+We need to make it so that they don't just come undone with the next president."

 On spending, he's bringing a kitchen-table standard to federal budgeting.
 "I'm going to look at the budget like I look at my budget here at home.
 Economics is economics whether you're talking about bananas or dollars.
 The more there are in the market, the less value it has."
 And on accountability, the thing Oklahoma voters have been burned by the most, England made a direct pledge: "I want to report back to Oklahomans.
 I want them to know what I see on the ground in Washington."